meomun1/be-mini-social-media/docs/data-infrastructure/08-elasticsearch-search.md

 ## 🔍 Overview

-Elasticsearch provides powerful full-text search capabilities for our mini Facebook backend, enabling users to search posts, comments, users, and other content with advanced filtering and ranking.
+Elasticsearch provides powerful full-text search capabilities for our mini Facebook backend microservices, enabling users to search posts, comments, users, and other content with advanced filtering and ranking.
+The Search Service (Port 3600) owns and manages all Elasticsearch operations while receiving indexing events from other microservices.

 ## 🏗️ Elasticsearch Setup